Weekend in DUISBURG – Steel And Style in Germany’s Ruhr Area

 However, the RUHR.TOPCARD is actually valid for an entire year starting January 1st.
 While 90 attractions can be visited free of charge, an additional 50 places offer access at half price.

 To visit the most important museums, theatres, and festivals in the Ruhr area, the RuhrKultur.Card is for you.
 It costs 45 €uros and grants free access to the Lehmbruck museum, the Museum Küppersmühle, and DKM in Duisburg alone.
-However, you can also visit for instance the Folkwang museum in Essen and other art museums in the region.
+However, you can also visit for instance the Folkwang Museum in Essen and other art museums in the region.

 Visiting Organized